KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 }
 ```

-The Basic license unlocks 1 locale, Silver unlocks 5 and Gold unlocks all supported locales.
-You can change locales once for each new version of your app, after which the locales will be persisted for that app version.

 > Important: Since Basic, Silver, & monthly Gold licenses validate licenses over the Internet, your keyboard extension must enable Full Access to be able to make network requests.
 This is not needed for yearly Gold and custom licenses, which are validated on-device.

-## How to set up KeyboardKit for an app
+### How to set up KeyboardKit for an app

 You can use KeyboardKit in your main app, to check the enabled and Full Access status of a keyboard, provide keyboard settings, link to System Settings, etc. It's a great place for app settings, since it has more space.

+Make sure to call ``KeyboardSettings/setupStore(withAppGroup:keyPrefix:)`` in ``KeyboardSettings`` as early as possible in both your app and your keyboard extension, if you want the persisted properties in the various context to automatically sync between all targets.

-### 👑 KeyboardKit Pro
+#### 👑 KeyboardKit Pro

 To set up KeyboardKit Pro in your main app, just register your license key as soon as the the application launches: